Code-Institute-Submissions/African-Explorers/README.md

 ### **Design changes**

-There has been a few design changes made from original UX designs that should be noted.
+There has been a few design changes made from original UX designs that should be noted below:

 ### **NavBar**
 As I was using Bootstrap I decided to go with a bootstrap navbar rather than my custom made one as it more time effective and has built in responsiveness with a hamburger icon in smaller devices.